-700 people a day are diagnosed with diabetes in the UK, and there are currently 4.6 million people with diabetes of which 1 million do not know they have the condition.
+700 people a day are diagnosed with type 2 diabetes in the UK, and there are currently 4.6 million people with diabetes of which 1 million do not know they have the condition.
+80% have type 2 diabetes, 5% have type 1 diabetes and 5% have rare types of the condition.
 The NHS spends £10 billion a year (10% of its budget) on diabetes. £8 billion (80%) of which are avoidable complications if people were given more education and support.

 Diabetes is the leading cause of blindness in the working population, there are over 150 amputations a week from the condition and 75% of men who have diabetes suffer from erectile dysfunction at some point.
 There are estimated to be 12.3 million people who are at increased risk of type 2 diabetes.
 We have to recognise the sheer size of the problem and that 7% of the population has the condition.
 On a site of 1000 people 70 will have diabetes.